tayganr/purviewlab/modules/module08.md

     > :bulb: **Did you know?**
     >
     > **Monitoring Reader** role can view all monitoring data but cannot modify any resource or edit any settings related to monitoring resources.
-This role is appropriate for users in an organization such as Azure Purview administrators.
+This role is appropriate for users in an organization such as Microsoft Purview administrators.

     ![Assign Role](../images/module08/08.03-access-assign.png)